LinusU/react-native-random-uuid/README.md

 The `randomUUID()` method of the `Crypto` interface is used to generate a v4 [UUID](https://developer.mozilla.org/en-US/docs/Glossary/UUID) using a cryptographically secure random number generator.

-Returns a stirng containing a randomly generated, 36 character long v4 UUID.
+Returns a string containing a randomly generated, 36 character long v4 UUID.